September 30, 2013

 One of the conferences I really enjoy doing every year is D2WC – Designer, Developer Workflow Conference in Kansas City.
 Right now, it’s on again and I’m honored to have been invited back to speak-

 This year, I’m doing two sessions, where one is on this topic: Designing and Developing for eCommerce.
 Click the more link to see what the session was about and see my slides.
-A recording will at one point be made available for conference attendees.

 I’m not trying to imply that you are dressing badly to start with, however I am suggesting that you probably are underdressing for client meetings.
 Because we are in a creative field, many people think that this must be clearly noticeable in the way they dress.
 This is in fact completely wrong.
 If you dress up for client meetings, you are much more likely to land the project and close the deal.
 In this article, I am going to tell you exactly why this is and how you can dress to impress.